GPS Race Maps

 Alton Towers

 The event itself ran like clockwork - a credit to the organisers.
 The field was top quality.
-How many races do sub-30 minute 10K runners finish nearly 30th?
+There aren't many races where sub-30 minute 10K runners finish nearly 30th.

 The course was fast, undulating and with one major climb of about 100 ft, followed by a more gradual 50 ft climb.
 It doesn't sound much but this was a lung buster of a course.
 Ladies ran 2 laps and men 3.